bookofproofs/bookofproofs.github.io/_sources/history/20th-century/good.md

 title: Good, Irving John
 born: 1916
 died: 2009
-keywords: Irving John Good, mathematics, Bletchley Park, GCHQ, computers, statistics, quantum computing
+keywords: irving john good,good
-description: Irving John Good was an English mathematician who worked for Bletchley Park and GCHQ and made contributions to computers, statistics, and quantum computing.
+description: Irving John Good was an English mathematician who worked at Bletchley Park and at GCHQ and later went on to work with computers and statistics.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---